tiptonspiderj/Digital-business-card/README.md

 ## Description

-A very unique way of carrying a business card.
+A unique way of carrying a business card.
 I can now just text a link to people and they will have most of my contact information.
 Maybel later I will add my phone number to this project.

 ## Getting Started